Roads & Kingdoms: History

 Initially created as a Tumblr in late 2011, Roads & Kingdoms transitioned to a self-funded website in 2012.
 The company is named after The Book of Roads & Kingdoms, a geographical text by Abu Abdullah Al-Bakri, an 11th-century Andalusian geographer.
 Roads & Kingdoms publishes articles by writers from around the world, with a focus on featuring local voices.
 Their content includes long-form dispatches, food-focused articles, and experiential travel guides.

 In 2015, Roads & Kingdoms co-founder Matt Goulding collaborated with Bourdain's imprint at HarperCollins on Rice Noodle Fish: Deep Travels Through Japan’s Food Culture, which would go on to become the first of three similar books produced by Roads & Kingdoms, including Grape Olive Pig (2016) and Pasta Pane Vino (2018).
 That year, Bourdain also became a partner, investor, and editor-at-large for Roads & Kingdoms’ website.

 In early 2017, the site launched The Trip, a podcast focused on travel stories and hosted by Thornburgh, with cameos from Bourdain.
-After Bourdain's suicide in 2018, “The Trip” shifted its main focus to weekly guest interviews.
+After Bourdain's suicide in 2018, The Trip shifted its main focus to weekly guest interviews.

-Also in 2017, Roads & Kingdoms partnered with CNN to create the website and webseries for Bourdain's travel food show “Anthony Bourdain: Parts Unknown”, titled “Explore Parts Unknown,” for which they won a Primetime Emmy Award for Outstanding Short Form Nonfiction or Reality Series in 2018.
+Also in 2017, Roads & Kingdoms partnered with CNN to create the website and webseries for Bourdain's travel food show Anthony Bourdain: Parts Unknown, titled "Explore Parts Unknown", for which they won a Primetime Emmy Award for Outstanding Short Form Nonfiction or Reality Series in 2018.
 The site features travel notes, exclusive videos, and behind-the-scenes content from each destination Bourdain visited for Parts Unknown.

+In 2020, Ajarn Kor Neeow, who was featured in Roads & Kingdoms The Last Days of An Ancient Sword and was dubbed "the last traditional Dha sword maker in South East Asia", made a hand forged Thai sword which was awarded to the winner of Full Metal Dojo 18 in Bangkok.